SteeltoeOSS/Documentation/docs/messaging/amqp.md

 ## Debugging

-Steeltoe AMQP provides extensive logging, especially at the `DEBUG` level.
+Steeltoe RabbitMQ provides extensive logging, especially at the `DEBUG` level.

 If you wish to monitor the AMQP protocol between the application and broker, you can use a tool such as WireShark, which has a plugin to decode the protocol.
 Alternatively, the RabbitMQ Java client comes with a very useful class called `Tracer`.